 Rock Climbing is the reason why most people come to visit the Albion Range.
 The City of Rocks has been known for years as one of the best granite rock climbing areas.
 Castle Rocks State Park is a newer area which also has hundreds of routes.

-The first person to climb on the many of the rock formations was Jean Nicholson.
-She lived near Circle Creek Range and explored the area as a teenager.
+One of the first people to climb on the many of the rock formations was Jean Nicholson.
+She lived near Circle Creek and explored the area as a teenager.
 Technical rock climbers first came to the City of Rocks in the 1950's.
-They weren't sure what to think of the place since mountain climbing was more popular back then.
+They weren't sure what to think of the place since hiking and mountain climbing was more popular back then.
 There were few people who climbed here, so they formed the Steinfell Climbing Club in order to get more climbers to join in.
 It included George, Greg, and Dave Lowe, Kent Christianson, Dick Growe, and Brad Roghar.
-Many of the well known rock formations were climbed.
+Many of the well known rock formations were then climbed.
 In the 1970's, they looked for routes which offered natural protection.

-It was later in the 1980's and 1990's that routes up faces, many of which looked featureless, were being put up and climbed.
-In 1987, Ted Thompson and Darius Azien were the first climbers to use a power drill while on rappel.
+It was later in the 1980's and 1990's that routes up faces, many of which looked featureless, were being explored and climbed.
+Then in 1987, Ted Thompson and Darius Azien became the first climbers to use a power drill while on rappel.
 Routes were being put up faster than ever with this new tactic.
 Then another small group of friends led by Dave Bingham started to put up routes non-stop for days on end.
 Tony Yaniro and Todd Skinner would go on to climb many of the more difficult routes.
-Dave Bingham has written several guidebooks for the area.
-SP members rpc and Dow Williams have made an excellent page for City of Rocks.
+Dave Bingham has written guidebooks for the area with several revisions.
+Dow Williams has an excellent page for City of Rocks and Castle Rocks.

 Castle Rocks State Park is located north of the City of Rocks.
 It is in Stines Creek Basin which is known locally as Big Cove.
 The area is still being developed with routes.
 It became open to the public in the spring of 2003.
 Castle Rock is made out of the same type of granite as City of Rocks.
 There are a few differences between the two.
 Castle Rock's rock formations are more scattered and separated.
 The area has one main parking area unlike the City of Rocks which has many different parking areas located along the road.
 Many of the areas require longer approaches.
-There is a campground at Castle Rocks State Park.
+There is a campground at Castle Rocks State Park which can be reserved ahead of time.
 You can also camp at the City of Rocks or on BLM land.

 The most prominent and well known rock formation is the Castle Rock Massif.
 It has the highest concentration of routes in the area.
 This is located a short distance from the visitor center.
 It is known as Zone 1 and many routes are bolt protected.
 The other two zones are Castle Rock East and Castle Rock West.
 Zone 2 is known as Castle Rock East.
 It has a rock formation known as Comp Wall where a climbing competition took place in 1987 that featured many of the best climbers at the time.
 Other rock formations include Bracksieck’s Wall, Tidal Wave, and Gold Wing.
 Zone 3 is known as Castle Rock West.
 It is bordered on the east by Johnson Creek.
 The biggest walls here are Sorcerer’s Stone, Chamber of Secrets, and Jug Wall.